"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 This research, conducted with 502 Reddit users, revealed that how accurately one can judge health-related information is significantly influenced by metacognition.

-Specifically, the ability to independently verify information’s authenticity is underpinned not only by media literacy but also by metacognitive skills – the capacity to question, ‘Am I truly understanding this correctly?’
+Specifically, the ability to independently verify information’s authenticity is underpinned not only by media literacy but also by metacognitive skills – the capacity to question, ‘Have I truly understood this correctly?’

 It may be advisable to limit the areas of information one engages with daily, avoiding excessive overload.
 Mindfulness is also said to be effective.
 However, it has been pointed out that this could have adverse effects for those with mental health conditions or trauma.